 This external interest in the creation of a National Library was something which successive New South Wales governments exhibited varying degrees interest in throughout the lifetime of the Subscription Library.
 It even played a significant role in the development of the Mitchell Library, which was constructed 1906-1910 as the first wing of the long promised National Library.

-But in 1836, while the Australian Subscription Library was expressing unhappiness about the locations ooffered by the Government, they faced a more pressing problem.
+But in 1836, while the Australian Subscription Library was expressing unhappiness about the locations offered by the Government, they faced a more pressing problem.
 In May of that year they were forced to move from their cramped location in Old Post Office on George Street.

 Over the next month or so they transferred their growing collection to the more commodious upper floor of the late residence of Chief Justice Forbes on the corner of Bridge and Gresham streets (this is now occupied by the old Department of Lands building).
 The bottom floor of the building was occupied by the Court of Requests.

-A Question of Government Support, 1838-1842
+A question of government support, 1838–1842

 This move had been made with the support of Governor Bourke but in 1838 he was replaced by Governor Gipps.
 Among the subjects that attracted the attention of the new Governor was the want of a public library and the fact that the Australian Subscription Library,